LPGhatguy/lcore/doc/conventions.md

 ## Modules

 ### Module locations
 Modules in lcore are referred to using their 'module name,' which is not unlike Lua's path format when using `require`.
 Folders are separated by a period, and folder names should generally be lowercase.
 Keeping everything lowercase solves problems between case sensitive operating systems like *nix and operating systems like Windows that are more lax.
+Generally, we refer to modules with as short of a name as is possible to stay unambiguous.
+This means that `lcore.graphics.ui.complex.color_picker` might just be referenced as `ui.complex.color_picker` or even just `color_picker`.

 ### Versions
 Versions should have two to three numbers depending on granularity of updates.
 These should be separated by periods and kept in a version string that is discussed in the `General Form` section.
 These numbers may be of any number of digits but should not have leading zeros.
 The first number should denote major paradigm changes in the module, and is indeed the 'major version.'
 The second number should be incremented with code-breaking API changes.
 Additions are not necessarily breaking changes in this case.
 This is the 'minor version' number.
 The third number should be incremented only when the designated change will not break existing code and should only fix bugs and adjust to intended behavior.
 This field is the 'revision' number.